 28 Climate Zones: Find a Place to Your Heart’s Content!

 The mountains divide the island into two main climate zones: the humid north and the dry south.
-The north is characterized by its rich vegetation and rather cool winter nights.
-The south has a sunnier and drier climate with small variations in daily and seasonal temperatures.
+The north is characterized by its rich vegetation and relatively cool winter nights.
+The south has a sunnier and drier climate with slight variations in daily and seasonal temperatures.

-In addition to the main climatic differences between north and south, the island has more than two dozen microclimatic zones.
-This is why Tenerife has so many different landscapes: tropical forests and volcanic semideserts, mountain gorges and dunes, beaches with black and white sand.
+In addition to the main climatic differences between the north and south, the island has more than two dozen microclimatic zones.
+This is why Tenerife has so many different landscapes:

 The most accessible island is La Gomera.
 It is very close by.
 You can get to it by Fred Olsen or Armas ferry.
-Or just buy a tour.
-The price is about the same, but will have a guide, bus and lunch.
+Or buy a tour.
+The price is about the same but will have a guide, bus, and lunch.

 If you have a car, you can get to La Gomera and Gran Canaria by ferry without changes.
 Rental agencies, except Cicar, usually prohibit travel to other islands.

 I prefer to travel between islands by plane.
-Binter, Canary Fly and Air Europe fly here.
+Binter, Canary Fly, and Air Europe fly here.
 Flights cost from €25 to €80.
 It only takes 30-60 minutes to fly to any island.
-At the airport, I just rent a car.
+At the airport, I just rented a car.

 Best Beaches in Tenerife

-It is important to note that all the beaches of the resort island are completely free.
-The whitest and most visited beach is Playa de [[Las Teresitas]].
+It is important to note that all the beaches of the resort island are entirely free.
+The whitest and most visited beach is Playa de Las Teresitas.
 It is located near the capital.
-The beach is very unusual: its snow-white sand is brought from the Sahara Desert.
-But the water in this area is colder and there are no hotels nearby.
+The beach is unusual: its snow-white sand is brought from the Sahara Desert.
+But the water in this area is colder, and there are no hotels nearby.